 20. Mairéad Carey: Mairead is a 2014 Quercus Creative and Performing Arts Scholar.
 Mairéad, a former pupil of Mercy Heights in Skibbereen, graduated from the College of Arts, Celtic Studies and Social Science in 2015 with a first class honours BA degree in Irish and Music.
 She recently completed a Master's degree in Ethnomusicology in which she received first class honours.
 Mairéad is an Irish traditional musician and composer who plays the fiddle, tin whistle, piano, and flute.
 She has won numerous prizes at Fleadh Cheoil na hÉireann, among them three All-Ireland titles, including the Senior All-Ireland Flute Slow Airs title in 2014.
 In 2013, she was elected as chairperson of the UCC Traditional Music Society.
 She began her undergraduate career with an Entrance Scholarship for achieving over 600 points in her leaving certificate, and went on to achieve the title of University College Scholar of the Year in Arts/Music (First Year) in 2013, the title of College Scholar in 2014 and 2015, was Highly Commended in the Undergraduate Awards, won the UCC Comhaltas Ceoltóirí Éireann award and then won her Quercus Creative and Performing Arts Scholarship.
 She is currently working with Music Generation, Tradtime and Comhaltas as a music tutor.
 She is a beautiful musician and her playing brings joy and inspiration to all who listen.

 21. Aina Hanissa: Aina is a 2014 Quercus Creative and Performing Arts Scholar.
-A former pupil of Regina Mundi College, Aina studies Law (International) in the College of Business and Law.
-Aina is currently on a study year in Canada as a component of her degree.
+A former pupil of Regina Mundi College, Aina studied Law (International) in the College of Business and Law.
+Aina went on a study abroad year to Canada as a component of her degree.
 Aina studies piano at the Royal Irish Academy of Music in Dublin with Dr. John O'Connor and Dr. Therese Fahy.
-Apart from piano, she also studies harpsichord, organ and violin.
-When not performing as a soloist she also performs in chamber music groups and was a member of the Cork Youth Orchestra for many years.
-Since starting at UCC Aina has been heavily involved in debating with UCC Law Society, most recently winning the Helsinki Open in 2016.
-This year she will be participating at the Harvard World Model United Nations as a delegate in March 2017.
+Apart from piano, she also studies harpsDuring her time at UCC, Aina was heavily involved in debating with UCC Law Society, winning the Helsinki Open in 2016.
+Aina also participated at the Harvard World Model United Nations as a delegate in March 2017.